DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors/creating-selectors.md

     ```

 * A regular function.
 Executed on the client side.
 Must return a DOM node, array of DOM nodes,
   NodeList, HTMLCollection, `null` or `undefined`.
-Cannot use outer-scope variables from test code.
-  This is convenient when you need to use some client-side logic to get an element.
+This is convenient when you need to use client-side logic to get an element.

     ```js
     import { Selector } from 'testcafe';